How to Approach Budgeting During an Economic Downturn

 Revisit Your Growth Plans and Adjust Accordingly

-Remember those business growth plans you had before COVID-19 hit?
+Remember those business growth plans you had before the economic downturn?
 It’s time to re-examine them and decide if they need to be adjusted, postponed, or shelved.

 Use the following questions to assess your growth plans for each of your business budgeting scenarios: